elastic/curator/docs/index.rst

 Logging
 ~~~~~~~

-The Elasticsearch Curator API uses the standard `logging library`_ from Python.
+The Elasticsearch Curator Python API uses the standard `logging library`_ from Python.
 It inherits two loggers from ``elasticsearch-py``: ``elasticsearch`` and
 ``elasticsearch.trace``.
 Clients use the ``elasticsearch`` logger to log
 standard activity, depending on the log level.
 The ``elasticsearch.trace``